Understanding the Social Security system

 The Social Security System has been a large and visible part of the American financial system since the 1930s.
 When President Franklin Roosevelt signed the law, it was designed to be a financial security net for older Americans, the system was set up with workers paying into it and beneficiaries getting retirement and other benefits.
 Since then, the demographic base of the country has changed, the system has grown and can be a controversial topic.

-In 2015, the Social Security Administration estimated that over 59 million Americans received over $863 billion in Social Security benefits.
-Retired workers and their dependents will receive about 82% of that amount with disabled workers and survivors of deceased workers receiving the remainder.
+In 2019, the Social Security Administration estimated that over 64 million Americans received over $1 trillion in Social Security benefits.
+Retired workers and their dependents will receive about 73% of that amount with disabled workers and survivors of deceased workers receiving the remainder.

 Ultimately, to fund the retirements for today's workers, either contributions must increase, benefits must decrease, the earnings on accumulations must increase or additional money must come into the system.
 There are also proposals that would enable individuals to have more control over how portions of their funds would be invested.